About the department

 Message from the Chair

-Welcome to BHAN! –the Department of Behavioral Health and Nutrition.
+Welcome to the Department of Behavioral Health and Nutrition (BHAN) at the University of Delaware!

-Upon graduation our Health Behavior Science students have found rewarding careers in the fields of health promotion, public health, epidemiology, health and fitness, athletics and sport, higher education, social marketing and health communication, health coaching, health insurance, hospitals and clinics, community health, recreation, medical device and pharmaceuticals, occupational therapy, physical therapy, nursing, disability and health, and medicine.
-Not to be outdone our Nutrition students have found rewarding careers in dietetics, medicine, community nutrition, research, public health, sports nutrition, sales and marketing in the food, pharmaceutical, and medical device industries, and so much more.
+Upon graduation, Health Behavior Science students have found rewarding careers in the fields of health promotion, public health, epidemiology, fitness and recreation, athletics and sport, higher education, social marketing and health communication, or community health.
+Nutrition students have found rewarding careers in dietetics, community nutrition, research, public health, sports nutrition, as well as the food, pharmaceutical, and medical device industries.
+BHAN majors also provide a strong foundation for students to further their education in occupational therapy, physical therapy, nursing, dentistry, and medicine.